-- 17.4 Housing: The Borough has seen an increase in the number of affordable housing completed during the reporting year, this figure also remains above target.
-Housing completions have exceeded the Revised Local Plan the annualised average requirement. - 17.5 Business Development: The availability of Borough-wide employment land has continued to fall and the amount of employment land being lost to residential development has decreased.
-The amount of completed retail, office and leisure development in Test Valley has decreased by 20, 625m2 since 2020/21. - 17.6 Environmental Quality: As at March 2022, 88.88% of SSSIs in Test Valley were within the top two categories, 'Favourable and 'Un-favourable'.
-There has been a slight change of 0.03% since the previous reporting period.
+- 17.4 Housing: The Borough has seen a reduction in the number of affordable housing completed during the reporting year, this figure is below target.
+Housing completions for this reporting year are below the Revised Local Plan the annualised average requirement. - 17.5 Business Development: The availability of Borough-wide employment land has increased slightly this reporting year and there has been no loss f employment land to residential development..
+The amount of completed retail, office and leisure development in Test Valley has increased by 8,707m2 since 2021/22. - 17.6 Environmental Quality: As at March 2023, 86.65% of SSSIs in Test Valley were within the top two categories, 'Favourable and 'Un-favourable'.
+There has been a change of 2.23% since the previous reporting period.